Flight Booking Tour Package

 • Nearby Tourist Spots: Minsk City Center and the Belarusian Great Patriotic War Museum.

-14. Belarusian State Museum of the Great Patriotic War: Unveil the Heroic Stories of the Great Patriotic War
+14. Belarusian State Museum of the Great Patriotic War

 The Belarusian State Museum of the Great Patriotic War in Minsk is a profound and educational visit, shedding light on Belarus' role in World War II.
 It's one of Belarus's most important tourist attractions for those interested in history.